ShahidKhan48/indiyano-webapp/Readme.md

 <h1 align="center">INDIYANO</h1>

-<h2 align="center"> Leather Hoard is an Open Source Website built using HTML, CSS, JavaScript and Bootstrap. </h2>
+<h2 align="center"> indiyano  is an Open Source Website built using HTML, CSS, JavaScript and Bootstrap. </h2>

 The Leather Hoard website is a website for selling leather products.
 This project is a design template for an online store.
 Anyone is welcome to add a new feature to this website. _Examples_ include the sign-in page, sign-up page, product list page, product search capabilities, "Buy now" form, send messages functionality, read more/view more functionality, subscribe functionality and many more.